apache/nuttx/configs/qemu-i486/README.txt

 ===

 Q: I get the following error message, "undefined reference to '__stack_chk_fail'"
 A: Add -fno-stack-protector to ARCHCPUFLAGS in you Make.defs file.
+Switch the commenting on the following two lines in the Make.defs file:

+   ARCHCPUFLAGS = -march=i486 -mtune=i486 -fno-builtin
+   #ARCHCPUFLAGS = -march=i486 -mtune=i486 -fno-builtin -fno-stack-protector

 Configurations
 ==============